Request an Appointment

 Introduction

 The FTIR Imaging Core has a Spectrum Spotlight FTIR imaging system.
 This technology utilizes PerkinElmer’s patented Dual Mode Detector (DMD).
 DMD provides significant performance advances compared to Infrared array detectors (64x64) previously used in this core.
 The Spotlight is capable of fast continuous collecting variable image size with spatial resolution of 6.25 and 25um and single-point IR microscopy.
 Wavelengths down to 720cm-1 can be imaged, allowing analyses of carbonate substitutions for phosphate in mineralized specimens.
-A full suite of powerful software tools is available.
 No probe molecule is required.
-It is non-destructive, thus results may be readily compared and contrasted against histology and histomorphometric data obtained on the very same section.
+The technique is non-destructive, thus results may be readily compared and contrasted against histology and histomorphometric data obtained on the very same section.
+Mineralized tissue sample should be embedded in PMMA (or any other similar plastic) (Step 1, Fig.1), sectioned (2um) (Step 2, Fig.1), scanned to obtain images from parts of interest (Step 3, Fig.1).
+All images undergo computational processing to define chemical properties of analyzed tissue (Step 4, Fig.1)

 Infrared imaging may be applied to the evaluation of human and animal tissues in a variety of diseases such as osteoporosis, osteoarthritis, osteogenesis imperfecta, osteopetrosis, atherosclerosis, and diabetes, and to the evaluation of various therapeutic protocols for these diseases.
 It can also be utilized in studies of protein adsorption and cellular/bacterial anchoring onto surfaces (biomineralization mechanisms, osteoinduction, pellicle and calculus formation, contact lenses), as well as dental tissues (dental caries, dentin, dentin bonding agents).